vikyol/articles/aws-kms-governance.md

 ### Service Control Policies
 Service Control Policies (SCPs) are a powerful security mechanism that can be used to restrict access to AWS services and resources, including KMS keys, at the AWS Organization level.
-Adding this policy statement to a Service Control Policy prevents users or roles in any affected account from deleting KMS keys.

 SCPs can be used to restrict access to KMS keys based on specific criteria, such as the IAM user or role attempting to access the key or the AWS service being used.
 SCPs can also be used to control who can create and delete KMS keys within an AWS account.
 By limiting these actions to only authorized users or roles, you can reduce the risk of accidental or malicious deletion of keys.

-The following SCP limits key deletions operations to only a single role.
+The following SCP limits key deletions to only a single role.

 ```
 {